tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 Therefore, this document defines an exporter interface that derives a fresh exporter secret whenever new application traffic keys are updated through the EKU.

-If the initial exporter secret for this interface were equal to the exporter_secret, this goal would not be met.
-The exporter outputs are deterministically derived from the exporter_secret.
-As a result, compromise of the exporter_secret at any point during the lifetime of the connection would allow an attacker to recompute all exporter outputs derived from it, including those produced earlier in the connection, thereby violating post-compromise security for exported keying material.
+If the initial exporter secret for this new interface were identical to exporter_secret, then compromising exporter_secret at any point during the lifetime of the connection would enable an attacker to recompute all exporter outputs derived from it.
+This would break post-compromise security for exported keying material.

 Therefore, the initial exporter secret used by the exporter interface defined in this document, i.e., the exporter output available prior to the first Extended